Kushan art: Khalchayan (1st century BCE)

-The art of Khalchayan of the end of the 2nd-1st century BCE is probably one of the first known manifestations of Kushan art.
-It is ultimately derived from Hellenistic art, and possibly from the art of the cities of Ai-Khanoum and Nysa.
+The art of Khalchayan at the end of the 2nd-1st century BCE is probably one of the first known manifestations of Kushan art.
+It is ultimately derived from Hellenistic art and possibly from the art of the cities of Ai-Khanoum and Nysa.
 At Khalchayan, rows of in-the-round terracotta statues showed Kushan princes in dignified attitudes, while some of the sculptural scenes are thought to depict the Kushans fighting against the Sakas.
-The Yuezis are shown with a majestic demeanour, whereas the Sakas are typically represented with side-wiskers, displaying expressive and sometimes grotesque features.
+The Yuezis are shown with a majestic demeanour, whereas the Sakas are typically represented with side-whiskers, displaying expressive and sometimes grotesque features.

 According to Benjamin Rowland, the styles and ethnic type visible in Kalchayan already anticipate the characteristics of the later Art of Gandhara and may even have been at the origin of its development.
-Rowland particularly draws attention to the similarity of the ethnic types represented at Khalchayan and in the art of Gandhara, and also in the style of portraiture itself.
+Rowland particularly draws attention to the similarity of the ethnic types represented at Khalchayan, in the art of Gandhara, and in the style of portraiture itself.
 For example, Rowland find a great proximity between the famous head of a Yuezhi prince from Khalchayan, and the head of Gandharan Bodhisattvas, giving the example of the Gandharan head of a Bodhisattva in the Philadelphia Museum of Art.
 The similarity of the Gandhara Bodhisattva with the portrait of the Kushan ruler Heraios is also striking.
-According to Rowland the Bactrian art of Khalchayan thus survived for several centuries through its influence in the art of Gandhara, thanks to the patronage of the Kushans.
+According to Rowland, the Bactrian art of Khalchayan thus survived for several centuries through its influence in the art of Gandhara, thanks to the patronage of the Kushans.

 Bactria and India (1st-2nd century CE)

-The Kushans apparently favoured royal portraiture, as can be seen in their coins and their dynastic sculptures.
+The Kushans favoured royal portraiture, as can be seen in their coins and dynastic sculptures.
 A monumental sculpture of King Kanishka I has been found in Mathura in northern India, which is characterized by its frontality and martial stance, as he holds firmly his sword and a mace.
-His heavy coat and riding boots are typically nomadic Central Asian, and are way too heavy for the warm climate of India.
+His heavy coat and riding boots are typically nomadic Central Asian and are way too heavy for the warm climate of India.
 His coat is decorated by hundreds of pearls, which probably symbolize his wealth.
-His grandiose regnal title is inscribed in the Brahmi script: "The Great King, King of Kings, Son of God, Kanishka".
+His grandiose regnal title is inscribed with the Brahmi script: "The Great King, King of Kings, Son of God, Kanishka".

-As the Kushans progressively adapted to life in India, their dress progressively became lighter, and representation less frontal and more natural, although they retained characteristic elements of their nomadic dress, such as the trousers and boots, the heavy tunics, and heavy belts.
+As the Kushans gradually assimilated into Indian society, their attire became lighter and their depictions more natural, moving away from frontal representation.
+However, they still retained distinctive elements of their nomadic dress, including trousers, boots, heavy tunics, and robust belts.